kq1231/timely/tasks.md

     - Remaining tabs will extend the common repository.
     - They will override methods as needed.
     - Their services will extend the common service, Inshaa Allah.

+---

+**Inshaa Allah**

+- Slider to show labels: insignificant, low, medium, high, and critical. -D
+- Date and time should be in the same row. -D
+- The date, time, task and description should follow the criticality.
+Care and lesson learnt should be at the end. -D
+- Date does not show the year. -D
+- Completion Feature -D
+- Summary screen should only show tasks.
+Shift the details to the detail screen. -D
+    - Show the problem name and criticality on the SS.
+Care and LL -> DS.
+- Alternate colours -D